 Assuming you have the communication skills needed, the Childbloom Educator Training may be all the experience you need.
 Besides teaching experience, what we seek in a potential Childbloom instructor is maturity, stability, a love of music, and a willingness to become a trustworthy mentor for children.

 The marketing world is changing.
 We also recommend (but don’t require) start-up capitol in the form of cash or credit to generate students.
 This amount will vary according to area and the cost of outreach vehicles.
-Many Directors began very lucrative programs with less than $1000 start up capitol.
+Many Directors began very lucrative programs with less than $500 start up capitol.
+Although most businesses average 6% of gross income on marketing, Childbloom Programs typically spend less than 2% – and some developed programs spend nothing.
 But consult with us.
 When we get a clearer picture of what your goals are for your program we can give you a realistic idea of what is needed to meet those goals.
 We have 40 years experience and a large database of teachers successes to develop our information.
 No other business consultant can better provide that information specific to your music education career.

-A.: Developing a program from the ground up is intensely challenging, time-consuming and costly.
+Developing a program from the ground up is intensely challenging, time-consuming and costly.
 With the Childbloom Educator Training you will be able to walk right into a quality program of pedagogy and successful business practices that have been successful for 40 years.
-You will have access to outreach materials, a 35 year database of past marketing information, immediate credibility, valuable parent/student support with our monthly newsletter, a business plan of your own, systems that are structured for success and a dynamic and wonderful curriculum – unique in the market place.
+You will have access to outreach materials, a 35 year database of past marketing information, immediate credibility, valuable parent/student support with our monthly newsletter, a business plan of your own, systems that are structured for success and a dynamic and wonderful curriculum including our cutting edge deepweb Learning Club – unique in the market place.
 Free continuing education and affiliation with a network of professional educators will give you a winning formula for success!